Đề ôn thi Đề thi vào lớp 10 Thái Nguyên môn Tiếng Anh - Mã đề TNG-21

 Linh told me yesterday that she was presenting her project tomorrow.

-1. Linh told me yesterday that she was presenting her project that day.
+1. Linh told me yesterday that she was presenting her project the following day.

-2. Linh told me yesterday that she was presenting her project the day before.
+2. Linh told me yesterday that she was presenting her project tomorrow.

-3. Linh told me yesterday that she was presenting her project the following day.
+3. Linh told me yesterday that she was presenting her project that day.

-4. Linh told me yesterday that she was presenting her project tomorrow.
+4. Linh told me yesterday that she was presenting her project the day before.

 Question 27